 Love Island’s shift to pre-loved is a reminder that this movement isn’t a flash in the pan: it’s the future of shopping.
 Nevertheless, shopping on secondhand platforms can feel like looking for a needle in a haystack.
 Fortunately, Bannerman, a seasoned expert, has some valuable tips.
 "Just be either really patient or really specific," she says.
 "We used the 'suggested items' tool a lot because it brings up all similar brands.
 If you know things that you like, always check that because it will show you stuff you didn’t necessarily think of."
 Bannerman also suggests looking out of season and noting down the items on your wishlist.

 "Filters are your friend" — Pascale Davies, 28

-Pascale believes that Love Island is the latest evidence that the stigma against pre-loved is on its way out.
-"Secondhand shopping has been making a really important shift over the last couple of years and as someone so dedicated to this, it's a great thing to see."
+Davies believes that Love Island is the latest evidence that the stigma against pre-loved is on its way out: "Secondhand shopping has been making a really important shift over the last couple of years and as someone so dedicated to this, it's a great thing to see."

 "Learn how to authenticate" — Millie Adams, 24

 "There are huge amounts of counterfeit designer items online so learning to spot the fakes is key," she says.
 "Check the details.
-Stitching should be neat and uniform, compare tags with sites like Vintage Fashion Guild and legitimate vintage designer sellers (like myself).
+Stitching should be neat and uniform, compare tags with sites like Vintage Fashion Guild and legitimate vintage designer sellers (like myself and 1stDibs sellers).
 If you’re not sure about authenticity, don’t risk it."
 Platforms like eBay and Vestiaire also have their own authentication features.

 Other tips include saving your search terms, which allows you to be notified when new listings become available, and searching for slight misspellings of brands to find a real bargain.